This is a guest post about the benefits of play, written by Jenny Silverstone.

 They process and try to identify with the actions and roles of others.

-As children get older, a more fluid imagination helps them confront life’s challenge with versatility and flexibility.
+As children get older, a more fluid imagination helps them confront life’s challenges with versatility and flexibility.

 3. Playtime Teaches Socialization